HotelQuickly/jekyll-hook/_posts/2014-05-22-new-ios-build.md

 * new design for filter on Hotel list
 * various bugfixes and improvements based on user testing

-PS: New translations are not included in this build (I’ve got some problem with export, and have final call for my flight :-)
+PS: New translations are not included in this build (I've got some problem with export, and have final call for my flight :-)